 But this region falls squarely within Syilx/Okanagan Nation Territory.
 MNBC’s assertions have deepened pre-existing tensions with the Syilx/Okanagan Nation that have existed at least since Gregory Willison, a Métis man, attempted and failed to establish a right to hunt in Syilx/Okanagan Nation Territory in R v Willison.

 From the beginning, it has been emphasized by our people that our rights to our Homeland are predicated on the fact that our ancestors come from the Homeland.
 Beyond treaty or marriage or alliance or some other permission (all of which our ancestors regularly sought and some Métis individuals appropriately seek today), what other justification could we have as Indigenous people to assert an interest in lands that fall outside of our Homelands?
 This fact is apparently too inconvenient for MNBC, modern Métis leadership, and their legal advisors.
 It is therefore ignored.

 A New Approach: Revitalizing Métis Legal Traditions

 What is required is a transformation of our relationships.
-We must focus our time, resources and energy on revitalizing and reclaiming our own law and legal traditions and understanding how our ancestors related to and interacted with peoples whose lands we settled on.
-We must work with First Nations to establish legal, economic and kinship relations – some might say treaties – in ways which honour and strengthen their laws and legal traditions, uphold our own, and provide us with legally and morally defensible access to resources on their lands and within their waters with their consent.
+We must focus our time, resources, and energy on revitalizing and reclaiming our own law and legal traditions and understanding how our ancestors related to and interacted with peoples whose lands we settled on.
+We must work with First Nations to establish legal, economic, and kinship relations – some might say treaties – in ways that honour and strengthen their laws and legal traditions, uphold our own, and provide us with legally and morally defensible access to resources on their lands and within their waters with their consent.

 As Indigenous settlers on their lands we must also stand shoulder to shoulder with First Nations when their lands and waters are under threat rather than undercutting their efforts and profiting off of their exploitation.